 How to pay your respects in Japan

-Paying your respects to the spirits in Japan is an action independent from any religious beliefs.
+Paying your respects to the spirits in Japan is an action independent of any religious beliefs.
 When entering or exiting a Shrine, you should bow once.
 After passing the torii gate it is common to find a water fountain where you should use the bamboo ladle to wash your hands and your mouth, to clean and purify.
 Rinse your left hand, then rinse your right hand.
 Pour some water into your left hand and rinse your mouth.
 Rinse your left hand again and rinse the dipper.

 In order to make a wish, look for the altar.
 It's usually where you will see a thick thread hanging from the top, attached to a bell.
 If you put coins in the provided wooden box, you should bow twice, clap your hands twice and make a wish.
 At the end, bow again.

 When entering a Buddhist temple, you usually need to take your shoes off.
 If you wish to pray, you can kneel on the tatami in front of the altar.